Hubear-MUC/Narrative-Adventure/README.md

 # Narrative Adventure
-A tiny text adventure game
+A tiny text adventure game.

 See "readme.txt" for details.